victoracho/hola_dev_test/README.md

 - ROLE_PAGE_1 You can only check PAGE_1.
 - ROLE_PAGE_2 You can only check PAGE_2.

-To go on through the test simply create an ROLE_ADMIN user and then login clicking on the navbar options.
+To go on through the test simply register an ROLE_ADMIN user and then login clicking on the navbar options.

 Made by